nicusX/k8s-terraform-ansible-sample/README.md

 - 3 instances for HA Kubernetes Control Plane: Kubernetes API, Scheduler and Controller Manager
 - 3 instances for HA etcd cluster
 - 3 Kubernetes worker instances (minion, nodes)
-- CNI based networking
+- Kubenet Pod networking (using CNI)
-- Sample *nginx* service will be deployed, to check everything works
+- Sample *nginx* service deployed to check everything works

-Still, there are some known simplifications, compared to a production-ready solution (See "Known simplifications", below)
+There are many known simplifications, compared to a production-ready solution (See "Known simplifications", below)

 ## Requirements